Enophrys: Species

+The fossil species †Enophrys hoplites Nazarkin, 2017 is known from complete fossil skeletons recovered from the Middle Miocene-aged Agnevo Formation of Sakhalin, Russia.
+In addition, the potential fossil species †Enophrys euglyphus Stinton, 1966 is known from isolated otoliths recovered from the Early Eocene-aged London Clay of England.

 Characteristics

-Enophrys sculpins share the possesion of plates along their lateral lines and some species have prickly scales underneath the lateral line.
+Enophrys sculpins share the possession of plates along their lateral lines and some species have prickly scales underneath the lateral line.
 They also have a very long, sharp spine on the upper preoperculum and sharp spines on the nose.
-The bull sculpin is the smallest species with a maximum recorded total length of 17 cm while the largest species is the buffalo sculpin which reaches a maximum publsihed total length of 37 cm.
+The bull sculpin is the smallest species with a maximum recorded total length of 17 cm while the largest species is the buffalo sculpin which reaches a maximum published total length of 37 cm.

 Distribution

 Enophrys sculpins are only found in the northern and Eastern Pacific Oceans from the Sea of Japan to California.